OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 - Linux ELISA [5] / SPDX Safety Profile [6]
   - How can the safety requirements be covered along the automotive software supply chain?
 - End-to-end (Open Source) Software Management along the supply chain, tool updates and the need of standardized interfaces
-- News/Update about regulations (EU, US, …) impacting the automotive supply chain and how OpenChain standards can help?
+- News/Update about regulations (EU, US, …) impacting the automotive supply chain and how OpenChain standards can help
+- AI Compliance in the Supply Chain
+  - How AI BOM process management has been discussed in 2024 and what that means for the automotive industry
+- New OpenChain SBOM Study Group
+  - While multiple standards exist for creating SBOMs related to open source, there is less information about how to use SBOMs in the supply chain.
+We will discuss the progress of a new study group focused on that topic

 ### Help requested